-Tina Michalski MSW Anxiety, Depression, Chronic disease, Lyme Disease
+Tina Michalski MSW, LICSW Anxiety, Depression, Chronic disease, Lyme Disease

 “Psychotherapy is a modern art, the product of ancient traditions intersected with modern cultural and technological paradigms.
 Also called “the talking cure”, psychotherapy involves treatment of mental disorders or emotional problems, but it also may focus on healthy development leading beyond issues of illness and limitation towards self-actualization and self-exploration”.
 Dr. Michael Bennett.